1Presidio/PennAppsXX/README.md

-# PennApps19
+# PennAppsXX
-This project was for PennApps19.
+This project was for PennAppsXX.
 It is inspired by StyleGan from Nvidia Labs. [https://pennapps.com/]

 ## The GAN Game